warang580/errdata-heaven/README.md

 - `map(syncFn, errdata)`   : Transform an errdata with a data->data fn
 - `merge(strategy, errdata1, errdata2)` : Transform two errdata into one with a data->data fn

-## Applying side-effects on errdata
+## Applying side-effects with errdata

 - `tap(syncFn, errdata)`    : Apply a data->*ignored* to a errdata
 - `errtap(syncFn, errdata)` : Apply a err->*ignored*  to a errdata